henryseg/Veering/README.md

 # Veering
 Regina-python and sage code for working with transverse taut and veering ideal triangulations.
 Implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.

-### Download and testing
+### Installing regina

-You will need regina installed inside of python (and/or sage) for the code to run.
-Installation instructions can be found here:
+All of the veering code relies on regina and some relies on sage.
+Installation instructions for regina into python and into sage can be found here:

 http://regina-normal.github.io/
 http://sageregina.unhyperbolic.org/

+### Download and testing

-After cloning or downloading the code, move into the new directory (called 'Veering' if cloned) and check the test suite using
+After cloning or downloading the veering code, move into the new directory (called 'Veering' if cloned) and check the test suite using

     python test_suite.py
     sage -python test_suite.py